OSVTAC/osv-project-site/README.md

   San Francisco,"](files/VSTF_Report.pdf) 57 pages.
   [[source link](https://sfgov.org/ccsfgsa/voting-systems-task-force)]

+  This is the final report created by the Voting Systems Task Force (VSTF), which was established by the Board of Supervisors' 2008 ordinance.

 ## 2008

 * **December 1.** San Francisco Board of Supervisors, [Voting Systems Task Force Ordinance](files/BOS/BOS_Ordinance_268-08_VSTF.pdf), Ordinance No. 268-08, File No. 081227, 6 pages.

+  "Ordinance amending the Administrative Code by adding Sections 5.400-410 to establish a Voting Systems Task Force comprised of individuals with backgrounds in good government, computer science or the computer industry, election administration, and accommodations of persons with disabilities, to make recommendations to the Board of Supervisors about voting system standards, design and development."